jupyter-book/jupyter-book/docs/advanced/pdf.md

 Jupyter-book leverages a package called [jupyterbook-latex](https://github.com/executablebooks/jupyterbook-latex) which handles most of the LaTeX infrastructure.
 A feature list of this package can be found [here](https://github.com/executablebooks/jupyterbook-latex/blob/master/docs/intro.md#feature-list).
-If you want to opt-out of this package though, the following config setting will help:
+If you want to opt-out of this package, the following config setting will help:

 ```yaml
 latex: